tillwf/fake-user-detection/README.md

 ## Future Work

- - Docker
+ - Dockerfile
- - Expand tests
+ - Complete tests
+ - More docstring
+ - Implement a `Trainer` class to be able to change easily the library which makes the training and the prediction
+ - remove duplicate code for feature generation